Essay - Three Rules for Model Building Success

 Three Rules for Successful Model Building

-Rule No. 3 - Have some accountability partners with your modeling.
-Some bible study groups foster this - it is applicable to model railroading.
+Rule 3 - Have some accountability partners with your modeling.
+Some bible study groups foster this - it is applicable as well o model railroading.
 Send photos and progress reports to a friend or friends in the hobby - it creates a bit of stress-free pressure to plow ahead.
 And yes, I can see someone seeing a contradiction between "pressure" and "stress-free" but I don't see it that way.
+Sending those photos can put you on a roll and give you a needed sense of accomplishment.

 Comments